gwongwen/6sens_omnitilt/README.md

 ### CPU/Radio board for POC
 The choice was made to manufacture our own PCB.
 It has three parts: the MAMWLE-01 radio chipset to transmit LoRaWAN packets (based on an STM32WLE5jx), a UWB chipset DW1000 to measure distance between two sensors and an analog part to supply radio chipset (solar panel or/and Li-Po battery).
 Connectors (Arduino MKR-compatible) have also been added to insert the seismic sensor amplification/filtering board.

+## Firmware description
+For this project, the use of Zephyr RTOS has been retained.
+To see what is Zephyr RTOS and how to install it on your computer, go to https://docs.zephyrproject.org/latest/develop/getting_started/index.html (it supports Linux OS, Windos OS and macOS).